 always to use words to express one’s thoughts; to love the truth as it is and to avoid

 what is false; to do what is right without reward; to be more willing to put up with

 evil than to perpetrate it; not to seek revenge for wrong; and to consider as gain any

-innocence is held as foolishness by the wise of this world.
-Anything that is done out of
+innocence is held as foolishness by those duped by this world.
+Anything that is done out

 Saint Gregory the Great,